 Arrival: There are two traffic loops available for parents to pull up and drop off their students; one in the fenced in parking lot and another in front of the main office.
+Please ensure you are looping around the parking lot and not pulling directly to the front of the building from Dakin Street.
 Students choosing to eat breakfast will be able to enter the building and purchase breakfast from the cafeteria starting at 7:45.
 There will be supervision in the cafeteria from 7:45-7:55 for students eating breakfast.
 If students are not finished at 7:55, they can finish their breakfast in their classroom.
 Students will be able to enter their classrooms starting at 7:53.